jimbobarto/sigmar-media/README.md

 The bulk of the config is in .channels at the top level of the project (a json file).
 An example is provided in the examples/ directory.

-The top level map has keys as the social media channel names (e.g. twitter).
-These keys must match to channel names in the channels/ directory (e.g. twitter_channel.py) for a channel to have both driver and config.
+The top level map has keys as the social media platform names (e.g. twitter).
+These keys must match to plaatform names in the platforms/ directory (e.g. twitter_platform.py) for a platform to have both driver and config.
 ```
 {
   "discord": {...}